 "The World is about to Turn is a guide for all of us who are passionate about interfaith reconciliation, true community, and a way forward from divisiveness.
 Through story and practical suggestions, Rick Rouse and Paul Ingram move from the brokenness that exists in this country to claiming the hope that is before us in this informative and user-friendly book.
 As Jesus says in John 15:12, 'This is my commandment, that you love one another as I have loved you.'"―Rev. Shelley Bryan Wee, Bishop, Northwest Washington Synod, Evangelical Lutheran Church in America

-"As a Muslim, I am deeply inspired and moved by the authors’ heartfelt compassion, profound moral courage and practical wisdom to take right action and do my part in creating beloved community."―Imam Jamal Rahman, Director of Seattle Interfaith Center, author of Spiritual Gems of Islam
+"As a Muslim, I am deeply inspired and moved by the authors’ heartfelt compassion, profound moral courage and practical wisdom to take right action and do my part in creating beloved community."―Imam Jamal Rahman, Executive Director for the Interfaith Community Sanctuary and author of Spiritual Gems of Islam

 "In this time of increased antisemitism and hate of all kinds, it is important for faith leaders to consider how our teachings contribute to the perpetuation of supremacy.
 Rick Rouse and Paul O. Ingram offer a rich tool in this work.
 “The World is About to Turn” does not end at exploring history, it offers an authentic and relevant theology of inclusivity to support faith leaders in strengthening our communities and country with love and understanding."―Rabbi Rachel Kort, Temple Beth Or, Everett, WA